 - MCLE Article: Selected Issues in Bankruptcy Litigation, Big News for Solo & Small Firms, summer 2016.

 - The Role Of The Derivative Plaintiff: Does Derivative Standing Equal Claim Ownership? (co-author), Daily Bankruptcy Review, Small-Cap, Dec.
 17, 2008.

 Raul is admitted to the California and New York state bars.
-He is also admitted to practice before the United States District Courts for the Northern and Southern Districts of California and the Southern and Eastern Districts of New York.
+He is also admitted to practice before the United States District Courts for the Northern, Central, and Southern Districts of California and the Southern and Eastern Districts of New York.